A list of common online scams

 - If you can identify your scammer and have suffered loss (whether that be monetary, identity or personal information), you may be able to take legal action, especially if they’re in Australia.

-For more information, please contact our Digital Media & Technology team in Parramatta and Norwest.
+For more information, please contact our Digital Media & Technology team in Parramatta, Norwest and Penrith.